SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 ### POST /edge/configuration/domain

-Use this endpoint to changing the domain name.
+Use this endpoint to change the domain name.

 During the process of changing the domain name, the certificate presented by the REST endpoints is changed from the certificate for the old domain to the certificate for the new domain.
 Polling using HTTPS to the old domain will make a secure connection until the certificate is updated to the new domain.
 After the certificate is updated, polling using HTTPS to the old domain will fail to make a secure connection and you should switch to polling using HTTPS to the new domain.